AdaCore/Http_Cyclone/README.md

 Repository Organization
 ----------------------------

 All the source files need for the compilation are located under the folder `src/`.
 In particular, this folder contains the C source files of the CycloneTCP library under the folder `cyclone_tcp/`.
 The translated to Ada/SPARK files are located under the subdirectory `ada/`.
 The demo's main function is located in the `main.c` file.
-The example can compile for the two currently supported development boards: the STM32F769I-Discovery and the stm32f407-Discovery platforms.
+The example can compile for the STM32F769I-Discovery, currently supported, development board.

 The KLEE symbolic execution engine was used to gain confidence that the C code conforms with the protocol's functional specifications.
 The folder named  `klee/` includes all the source files needed to run Klee.
 A makefile is provided to help with the compilation.
 The line `#include "dns/dns_client.h"` in the file `net.h` might needed to be commented-out to be able to compile.
-By using the SPARK technologies, the code configured by the `config.def` file will be proved.
+By using the SPARK technologies, the code configured by the `prove.gpr` file will be proved.

 The table below gives an overview of the files that are translated in SPARK and then proved.
 It also records all the files that offer the necessary bindings between C and Ada to facilitate the interface between the two languages.